Statutes of Lithuania: Third Statute

 Many features of the statute were not in line with the provisions of the Union of Lublin, which is not at all mentioned in the statute.
 The third article of the Statute provided that all lands of the Grand Duchy of Lithuania will be eternally within the Grand Duchy of Lithuania and never become part of other states.
 In this category fall e.g. the provisions about distributing local offices only to native people (or to people who had bought that status).
-So, too, do the many, detailed provisions about the Lithuanian estates' assemblies which eventually were abolished by the Lublin union treaty.
+So, too, do the many, detailed provisions about the Lithuanian estates' assemblies, which eventually were abolished by the Lublin union treaty.
 Thus, in everyday legal practice, the statute trumped and even usurped the union treaty.

 A group often opposing the statute was the Polish nobility, which viewed such inconsistencies as unconstitutional, particularly since the Union of Lublin stipulated that no law could conflict with the law of the Union.
 The statute, however, in turn, declared the laws that conflicted with itself to be unconstitutional.
 Statutes of Lithuania were also used in territories of Lithuania annexed by Poland shortly before the Union of Lublin.
 These conflicts between statutory schemes in Lithuania and Poland persisted for many years.

-The third variant of the Statute had particularly many humane features, such as: double compensations for killing or hurting a woman; prohibition to enslave a free man for any crime; freedom of religion; and a recommendation to acquit the accused when there is a lack of evidence, instead of punishing the innocent.
-It was in force in the territory of Lithuania until 1840 when it was replaced by the Russian laws.
+The third variant of the Statute had particularly many humane features, such as a prohibition to enslave a free man for any crime; freedom of religion; and a recommendation to acquit the accused when there is a lack of evidence, instead of punishing the innocent.
+Also, it provided for double compensation for killing or hurting a woman.
+It was in force in the territory of Lithuania until 1840 when it was replaced by Russian laws.
 Until then, many Russian peasants and even nobles (e.g., Andrey Kurbsky) were fleeing from despotism in the neighboring Tsardom of Russia to Lithuania.